shashank102005/Bootstrap-Aggregation-with-Logistic-Regression/README.md

 This predictive model was developed in order to predict the result of the breath screening test for detecting the blood alcohol levels levels , in the people who were suspected to be driving under the influence of alcohol.

-Bootstrap averaging was used on the Logistic Regression model, to buil the predictive model.
+Bootstrap averaging was used on the Logistic Regression model, to build the predictive model.